kubernetes/website/content/en/docs/setup/independent/high-availability.md

 1. Run `sudo kubeadm init --config kubeadm-config.yaml`

-### Copy certificates to other control plane nodes
+### Copy required files to other control plane nodes

-The following certificates were created when you ran `kubeadm init`.
-Copy these certificates to your other control plane nodes:
+The following certificates and other required files were created when you ran `kubeadm init`.
+Copy these files to your other control plane nodes:

 - `/etc/kubernetes/pki/ca.crt`
 - `/etc/kubernetes/pki/ca.key`